Evidence tells us drinking alcohol contributes to increasing a person’s risk of developing breast cancer.1,2,3

 How does alcohol increase your risk of developing breast cancer?

 The ways in which alcohol increases the risk of developing breast cancer are not fully understood but probably include:

 The body breaks down alcohol into a substance called acetaldehyde which can cause changes in our DNA.
-This can trigger a response in the body which leads to cancerous cells developing.,
+This can trigger a response in the body which leads to cancerous cells developing.13,14

-Alcohol increases levels of female hormone oestrogen – high levels of oestrogen can cause a cancer cell continually to multiply.
+Alcohol increases levels of the female hormone oestrogen – high levels of oestrogen can cause vulnerable cells continually to excessively multiply and become cancerous.15

 All women in the UK who are aged 50-70 and are registered with a GP are automatically invited for breast screening every three years.
 Breast screening is a type of X-ray test called a mammogram which can detect cancers when they are too small to see or feel.
 After 70, women can choose to continue three-yearly breast screening.

 For more information about breast screening in the UK, follow the links below.

 Breast cancer is rare in men and more research is needed to understand how alcohol may contribute to the increased risk of developing it.20,21